driver733/Quipo/Pods/OAStackView/README.md

 ### From Code

-To use `OAStackView` from code, Please refer to [UIStackView](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIStackView_Class_Reference/) for propper documentation.
+To use `OAStackView` from code, Please refer to [UIStackView](https://developer.apple.com/library/prerelease/ios/documentation/UIKit/Reference/UIStackView_Class_Reference/) for proper documentation.

 As a quick example on its usage do the following: